iamali/beveriser/README.md

 Then you need... __BEVERISER__.

-Beveriser is a Chrome plugin that pops up a notification every n* minutes reminding you to beverise yourself.
+Beveriser is a Chrome plugin that pops up a notification every n* minutes reminding you to beverise yo self.

 ###Installation